Generic Name: drospirenone, ethinyl estradiol, and levomefolate (droe SPYE re none, ETH in il ES tra DYE ol, and LEE voe me FOE late )

 Beyaz side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Beyaz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Beyaz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Beyaz and call your doctor at once if you have a serious side effect such as:
+Stop using Beyaz and call your doctor at once if you have:

 a change in the pattern or severity of migraine headaches;